 If Quality Score is just an estimate of the expected performance, why does it matter?
 Can a low Quality Score ad still perform well?
 Sure, there’s always a chance.
 But the things that Google measures are what it values in it’s algorithms so it makes sense to use the Quality Score as a guide.
 Work towards a higher score that engages with the Google ad platform, and their users, in the best way possible.
 Higher Quality Score ads can lead to lower prices and better ad positions on Google.
 Lower prices and better positions make for a more cost-effective campaign.

-So, if Google rewards you for having a high Quality Score, it’s probably time we best get to how to increase your Quality Scores, right?
+So, if Google rewards you for having a high Quality Score, it’s probably time we best get to how to increase your Google Ads Quality Scores, right?